pancht/havodata/README.md

   - Script do not cover sign in with Gmail method.
   - Make sure, You have Chrome browser installed on your system
   - Script covers only 1st test. and Not the 2nd test, altering row in source database, run pipeline and verify destination database.
+  - Script only handles source db as MySql and destination db as MySql as I had only mysql cloud instance available.
   - Script is tested on macOS.
 However, it will work on Windows too!
   - Delete any pipeline and destinations if exists!!!
 Script will fail for sure in this case as it assumes that there are no pipelines and destinations exists in give HevoData account.